sid-who/fxHabit/README.md

 - [x] Login or Register - User signs up or signs into account
 - [x] Upon Download/Opening of the application, the user is prompted to log in to gain access to their profile
 - [x] Friends Screen
-- [ ] Able to look upon friends' tracker and send reminders
+- [x] Able to send encourgement to friends
 - [x] Calendar Screen
 - [x] Able to see streak on calendar view
 - [x] Tracker Screen
 - [x] Able to create daily and weekly goals
 - [x] Journal Screen
-- [ ] Able to view previous daily (or weekly?) summary of goals met

 ### 3. Navigation